standvic/session-ng/README.md

 ## Description
 Only authorization & registration to https://sessia.com/web-version using old design.
 Project was made with Angilar.
-To prevent server time out error select Russia in the first form.

 # Usage
 Download repo, unpack & copy folder "dist".
 Use this https://www.npmjs.com/package/http-server to set http-server to folder "dist".
 Open browser with url localhost:8080 and use.

+WARNING!!!
+To prevent server time out error in registration form please select Russia in the first form.